 Administration of the Award:

-The Public Access to Government Information Award shall be jointly administered by the AALL Government Relations Committee and the AALL Awards Committee.
-The Government Relations Committee shall: advertise the award; solicit nominations for the award; review the nominations; and recommend from two to four nominees to the Awards Committee.
-The Awards Committee shall make the final decision from the nominees presented and notify the winner.
+The Public Access to Government Information Award shall be administered by the AALL Government Relations Committee in coordination with the AALL Awards Committee.
+The Government Relations Committee shall solicit and review nominations for the award.
+The Committee will select one (1) or more recipients each year for the PAGI Award, or no recipient if it deems none of the nominees sufficiently qualified, and will submit the winning recipient's name(s) to the Awards Committee.
+The Awards Committee will oversee the grant of the PAGI Award to the recipient(s) selected by the Government Relations Committee.
 The Government Relations Committee will handle subsequent publicity activities and any miscellaneous tasks that arise in the administration of the award.

 - A contribution that significantly improves public access to government information, thereby increasing the public's knowledge about the workings of government.
 The award is given in accordance with AALL's mission to provide leadership in the field of legal information and to promote equal access to government information.
 The award will reflect this by honoring the achievements of those who have championed public access.